ARrC: 2024: Introduction and debut with Ar^c

 In August 2024, ARrC announced "S&S (Sour and Sweet)" as the title track of their debut EP.
 The group held a global debut show titled ARrC Debut Show: The Real Connection on the day of their debut, where they would reveal the details of their debut EP and stages of the tracks, as well as the debut celebration party.
 It was broadcast simultaneously on Mnet and M2 YouTube channels.

-2025–present: Ziwoo's departure, Addition of Andy and Nu Kidz: Out the Box
+2025–2026: Ziwoo's departure, Addition of Andy and Nu Kidz: Out the Box, disbandment

 On January 22, 2025, Mystic Story announced on ARrC's Weverse account that Ziwoo has left the group due to personal reasons.
 Nine days later, Mystic announced the addition of Andy to the group, who took part in JTBC's survival competition Project 7.
 In addition, ARrC is preparing to release a new album.

 On February 4, 2025, Mystic Story released four various logo teasers that represent the members' places of origin and announced the group's second EP titled Nu Kidz: Out the Box to be released on February 18.
 The next day, they released a logo sequence and promotional scheduler for the EP.
 On February 7, ARrC announce "Nu Kidz" as the title track for their second EP.